Tennis scoring system: Description

 For instance, if the server has won three points so far in the game, and the non-server has won one, the score is "40–15".

-When both sides have won the same number of points within a given game—i.e., when each side has won one, or two, points—the score is described as "15–all" and "30–all", respectively.
-However, if each player has won three points, the score is called as "deuce", not "40–all".
+When both sides have won one point within a given game, the score is described as "15 all."
+Similarly, the score is described as "30 all" when they have both won two points.

+However, if each player has won three points, the score is called as "deuce", instead of "40 all".
 From that point on in the game, whenever the score is tied, it is described as "deuce" regardless of how many points have been played.

-However, if the score is called in French (for example at the French Open), the first occurrence of "40–all" in a single game may be called as such ("40–A", "quarante–A", or "quarante partout").
-Thereafter, "deuce" ("égalité" in French) is used for all other occurrences when the score returns to "40–all" within the same game.
+If the score is called in French (for example at the French Open), the first occurrence of "40 all" in a single game may be called as such ("40–A", "quarante–A", or "quarante partout").
+Thereafter, "deuce" ("égalité" in French) is used for all other occurrences when the score returns to "40 all" within the same game.

 In standard play, scoring beyond a "deuce" score, in which the players have scored three points each, requires that one player must get two points ahead in order to win the game.
 This type of tennis scoring is known as "advantage scoring" (or "adv").
 The side that wins the next point after deuce is said to have the advantage.
 If they lose the next point, the score is again deuce, since the score is tied.
 If the side with the advantage wins the next point, that side has won the game, since they have a lead of two points.
 When the server is the player with the advantage, the score may be called as "advantage in".
 When the server's opponent has the advantage, the score may be called as "advantage out".
 These phrases are sometimes shortened to "ad in" or "van in" (or "my ad") and "ad out" (or "your ad").
 Alternatively, the players' names can be used: in professional tournaments, the umpire announces the score in this format (e.g., "advantage Nadal" or "advantage Williams").

 In the USTA rule book (but not the ITF rules), there is the following comment: "'Zero', 'one', 'two', and 'three' may be substituted for 'Love', '15', '30', and '40'.
 This is particularly appropriate for matches with an inexperienced player or in which one player does not understand English."